-The value of innovative strategic knowledge solutions and global best practices are accepted as critical factors for socioeconomic advancement.
-For Kazakhstan, this is underscored in the country's Strategy 2030 and Vision 2050.
+The value of innovative strategic knowledge solutions and global best practices are accepted as crucial factors for socioeconomic advancement.
+For Kazakhstan, this is underscored in the country's Kazakhstan-2030 and Kazakhstan-2050 strategies.
 The country partnership strategy (CPS), 2012-2016 of the Asian Development Bank (ADB) establishes demand-based knowledge products and services as important tools with which ADB can add value to Kazakhstan's development.
-These strategy documents highlight the need for Kazakhstan to effectively apply knowledge solutions and adopt global best practices so as to become a more diversified, competitive, and inclusive economy and go beyond the middle-income-country stage.
+These strategic documents highlight the need for Kazakhstan to effectively apply knowledge solutions and global best practices so as to become a more diversified, competitive, and inclusive economy and go beyond the middle income country stage.

-Against this background, and recognizing ADB's role as a knowledge management leader in Asia and the Pacific and for Kazakhstan to share its own impressive development experience with other developing countries, the government and ADB agreed to establish the joint Knowledge and Experience Exchange Program (KEEP) in 2013.
-The KEEP is designed to facilitate a range of strategic knowledge options and global best practices that will enable Kazakhstan to respond to current and emerging development opportunities and challenges in a well-informed and timely manner.
+Against this background, and recognizing ADB's extensive experience in knowledge management across Asia and the Pacific, the Government of Kazakhstan (government) and ADB agreed to establish the joint Knowledge and Experience Exchange Program (KEEP) in 2013.
+The KEEP is designed to facilitate a range of strategic knowledge solutions and global best practices that will enable Kazakhstan to respond to current and future development opportunities and challenges in a well-informed and timely manner.

-The criteria for selecting a subproject would be that it (i) supports priority government policy reforms and is consistent with the CPS; (ii) is related to implementation of the government development strategy; (iii) is considered as an emerging, urgent, and high-priority area where ADB can add value; (iv) shows evidence of strong government ownership; and (v) complements or synergizes the knowledge support of ADB and other development partners.
+The criteria for selecting a subproject are that it (i) supports the government's priority policy reforms and is consistent with the CPS; (ii) is related to implementation of the government's development strategies; (iii) is considered as an urgent and high-priority area where ADB can add value; (iv) shows evidence of strong government ownership; and (v) complements ADB and development partners' other knowledge activities.

-The main outputs of the TA will be under the categories of policy advisory and capacity development and include (i) submission of analytical reports to the government, and (ii) completion of a capacity development program.
+The main outputs of the TA are under the categories of policy advisory and capacity development and include (i) analytical reports with policy recommendations for the government, and (ii) capacity development activities.